Amsterdam

 The Dylan Amsterdam - The Leading Hotels of the World

-A 17th-century former theatre converted into a 40-room hotel on the Keizersgracht, one of the three concentric UNESCO-listed canals.
+A former 17th-century theatre converted into a 40-room hotel on the Keizersgracht, one of the three concentric UNESCO-listed canals.

 The Dylan Amsterdam occupies a 1617 building on the Keizersgracht, halfway between the Dam and the Rijksmuseum.
 We counted 40 rooms arranged around a paved inner courtyard, all different: some with exposed beams and period fireplaces, others redesigned in a sleek contemporary style (dark wood, white linen, grey marble bathrooms).
-The Vinkeles restaurant has held a Michelin star since 2006, set in the 17th-century vaulted cellars, technical French cuisine with Dutch produce.
+The Vinkeles restaurant has held a Michelin star since 2006, housed in the 17th-century vaulted cellars, technical French cuisine with Dutch produce.
 The Occo bar serves cocktails and light bites until midnight in a library setting.
-From 625 € a night, Booking score 9.4/10 from 257 reviews, which places the address at the top of the Amsterdam pack.
+From 625 € per night, Booking score 9.4/10 from 257 reviews, which places the address at the top of the Amsterdam pack.
 Service is discreet, clientele international and calm.
 A hotel for those seeking the intimacy of a canal house rather than the pomp of a palace ✨

 What makes this hotel unique